Boating under the influence is a crime in Nevada. Specifically, it’s illegal to operate a watercraft

 - the police committed misconduct when investigating or arresting the suspect; or

-- the defendant had a medical condition that caused falsely BAC high results
+- the boat operator had a medical condition that caused falsely high blood alcohol concentration results

 In this article, our Las Vegas criminal defense attorneys discuss the Nevada crime of driving a boat while impaired.
 Click on a topic below to jump to that section: